AmigaGPU/fat-agnus/re__bashing through the terminal.md

+---
+title: Bashing through the terminals
+published: false
+description: How I use bash for work & play
+tags: #bash #zsh #ash #ksh
+---

 Reference link <<https://dev.to/radio_azureus/comment/a5pb>>

 I use _bash_ over the whole gamut, from simple tasks as managing files & directories in `~` to (simple) programming & scripting where it is just vital to have a shell you are comfortable in.